Ouanga (film)

 Ouanga, also advertised as The Love Wanga, is a voodoo-themed 1936 American film starring Fredi Washington.
 George Terwilliger wrote and directed the film.
 The film's themes include miscegenation and it features various racial stereotypes and portrays the people who practice voodoo as primitive.
-The movie is considered to be the second zombie film ever made after Revolt of the Zombies.
+The movie is considered to be perhaps the second zombie film ever made after White Zombie.